Sydney sandstone: Declining stock and changing attitudes

 Quarries were being worked out by the end of the 19th century and cutting the stone became more difficult than before as depths increased.
 The combination of slowing demand and technical difficulties forced quarries out of business, although restorations and extensions of important public buildings still required Sydney sandstone.
 After the Saunders quarries closed, Pyrmont yellowblock sandstone was no longer available.

 The stone was still appreciated in the 20th century.
 In 1938, for example, appreciation of the stone prompted criticism of proposals to use brick in Sydney especially in ecclesiastical architecture.
-"It Is doubtful if any country In the world has a building stone more perfectly suited for church building than our Sydney sandstone, even for the most delicate and intricate tracery."
+"It Is doubtful if any country in the world has a building stone more perfectly suited for church building than our Sydney sandstone, even for the most delicate and intricate tracery."
 By the middle of the 20th century, when new modern building materials, such as steel and structural reinforced concrete, had begun to be used, sandstone use had changed.

 By 1953, sandstone was "the rock foundation of most suburban gardens".
 Sandstone buildings were considered old-fashioned and many were demolished.
 Some gained a reprieve after much debate.
 The Queen Victoria Building, for example, a grand and ornate building occupying an entire Sydney block and faced with Pyrmont stone, was threatened with demolition and replacement by a car park.
 A great debate among supporters and opponents of demolition followed.
 One architect, Elias Duek-Cohen, referred to its material in his defence of the building: 'It has a fine facade in warm-coloured stone ... forming a richly modelled surface'.
 Demolition of sandstone buildings in The Rocks was forestalled in part because of a Green Ban.

 A revival began when the heritage value of these older buildings was recognised.

 Contemporary reports have noted the contribution of sandstone quarrying to ecological degradation.
 "Sandstone quarrying is very detrimental to native flora and fauna.
 It destroys habitat, alters landform, drainage and soil conditions, creates waste pollution, and usually generates noise and dust ...
 Existing features ... can be removed or obliterated, and local waterways affected by sedimentation.
 More widely, the extraction and processing of sandstone requires considerable energy, with its related environmental impacts."
 The impact on the Pyrmont peninsula has been described as an example of "systematic destruction of ecology in favour of economy ...
-The peninsula may be an extreme example of what happens when ‘progress’, ‘development’, ‘economic growth’ take the box seats of society."
-In 2015 the NSW government proposal to outsource the tasks they carried out, threatened the loss of their skills.
+The peninsula may be an extreme example of what happens when 'progress', 'development', 'economic growth' take the box seats of society."